aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 1. Make sure you are in the `code/workspace/resource-importing` directory.
 2. Open the `moving-resources.yaml` template file with your favorite text editor.
-3. Add the code below to the `moving-resources.yaml` template and save it.
+3. Append the example below to the `moving-resources.yaml` template, and save it.

 ```yaml
 Parameters: